NRA Coordinated Illegally With Donald Trump’s Campaign To Help Him Win, Major Lawsuit Alleges

 The National Rifle Association (NRA) is having a very bad time.

-After the Inquisitr reported yesterday that the New York Attorney General Lelitia James had launched an investigation into NRA’s financial dealings, the Giffords Law Cente is now suing the pro-gun group for allegedly violating campaign finance laws and coordinating illegally with the Trump campaign, reports Trofire.
+After the Inquisitr reported yesterday that New York Attorney General Lelitia James had launched an investigation into the NRA’s financial dealings, the Giffords Law Center is now suing the pro-gun group for allegedly violating campaign finance laws and coordinating illegally with the Trump campaign, reports Trofire.

-According to a report by Ring of Fire’s Farron Cousins, part of the complaint states that the Federal Election Commission (FEC) was repeatedly warned about Trump campaign’s illegal dealings with the NRA, but no action was taken.
+According to a report by Ring of Fire’s Farron Cousins, part of the complaint states that the Federal Election Commission (FEC) was repeatedly warned about the Trump campaign’s illegal dealings with the NRA, but no action was taken.
 As a result, the Giffords Law Center had no option but to sue the NRA.

 The pro-gun group is accused of coordinating illegally with Republican campaigns over the last few election cycles, most notably with the Trump campaign.
-According to the lawsuit, the NRA made campaign donations to various candidates which exceeded the legal amount.
-In case of its donation to the Trump campaign, the lawsuit alleges that while the NRA could only make a donation of $5000 to the Trump campaign, the pro-gun group went beyond its way to give $25 million to Donald Trump.
+According to the lawsuit, the NRA made campaign donations to various candidates, which exceeded the legal amount.
+In case of its donation to the Trump campaign, the lawsuit alleges that while the NRA could only make a donation of $5,000 to the campaign, the pro-gun group went beyond its way to give $25 million to Donald Trump.
 That means that the NRA exceeded the legal limit on contributions by almost 10,000 times.

-“Plaintiff’s complaints demonstrate that the National Rifle Association (“NRA”) violated the Federal Election Campaign Act by using a complex network of shell corporations to unlawfully coordinate expenditures with the campaigns of at least seven candidates for federal office, thereby making millions of dollars of illegal, unreported, and excessive in-kind contributions, including up to $25 million in illegal contributions to now President Donald J. Trump,” the lawsuit alleged.
+“Plaintiff’s complaints demonstrate that the National Rifle Association (‘NRA’) violated the Federal Election Campaign Act by using a complex network of shell corporations to unlawfully coordinate expenditures with the campaigns of at least seven candidates for federal office, thereby making millions of dollars of illegal, unreported, and excessive in-kind contributions, including up to $25 million in illegal contributions to now President Donald J. Trump,” the lawsuit alleged.

 The Federal Election Commission (FEC) was sued in federal court on Tuesday for failing to enforce campaign finance laws against the NRA.